 Museum: Mosaic with Hercules strangling the Nemean Lion in the centre, eight winning athletes and the Four Seasons (late IInd/early IIIrd century AD) found in 1966 in town

 Mosaic makers had techniques for distributing small scenes or figures in a large geometric mosaic.
 The Four Seasons were perfect for filling the angles and leaving room for a circular or octagonal section as one can see in a famous mosaic of Neptune at the Museum of Bardo in Tunis.
-In this highly complex mosaic the geometric decoration was made less heavy by small square or diamond sections portraying theatrical masks or heads of Oceanus.
+In this highly complex mosaic the geometric decoration was made less heavy by small square or diamond sections portraying theatrical masks or heads of Oceanus (see similar complex mosaics from Thysdrus in Tunisia).
 In a way this mosaic is the opposite of the previous one which is characterized by a single subject.

 With his songs, Orpheus, the bard of Thrace, allured the trees, the savage animals, and even the insensate rocks.